 In this monthly series, I share a combination of cool data visualizations, useful tools and resources, and other visualization miscellany.
 The field of data visualization is full of experts who publish insights in books and on blogs, and I’ll be using this series to introduce you to a few of them.
 You can find previous posts by looking at the Exploring Data Visualization tag.

 1. Sometimes when you want to visualize your thinking, digital tools just don’t cut it and you have to go back to cold, hard paper.
-At the beginning of November, Cole Nussbaumer Knaflic at Storytelling with Data make a #SWDchallenge for readers to use sticky notes to represent their thinking and plan out a data visualization the old fashioned way!
+At the beginning of November, Cole Nussbaumer Knaflic at Storytelling with Data made a #SWDchallenge for readers to use sticky notes to represent their thinking and plan out a data visualization the old fashioned way!
 The images that resulted from that challenge, seen in the post stickies!, are an office-supply lover’s dream.
 I’ve taken inspiration from these posts in my own project planning for the past month—here’s a sneak peek of my thoughts for a sign that will be displayed in a library study space:

 2. In a feature from February of this year, the digital branch of German newspaper Die Zeit, ZEIT ONLINE, showed some interesting finds from their database of approximately 450,000 street names used across Germany.
 They call the project Streetscapes and use them to explore important parts of German history.
 These street names show the legacy of political division in Germany, as well as noting what the most common names for streets are and what the age of different streets in Berlin are.